hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---
+### 7 December 2023

+The following change has been made to the Developer Hub API documentation:

+#### self-employment-business-api
+Wording has changed to clarify and emphasise the need to pass the `taxYear` query parameter for tax years 2023-24 onwards for the following endpoints (V1.0, v2.0 and v3.0):
+  * `Amend a Self-Employment Period Summary`
+  * `Retrieve a Self-Employment Period Summary`

 ### 30 November 2023

 The following change is now available in Sandbox: